-Velvetum definition: what a successful 2026 brand project is
+Definition: what a successful 2026 brand project is

-A successful brand project in the Velvetum formula is a five-component interplay: "right vendor × detailed brief × tough contract × structured acceptance × usable brand book."
+A successful brand project in the working formula is a five-component interplay: "right vendor × detailed brief × tough contract × structured acceptance × usable brand book."
 Drop any one and the project becomes a pretty folder no one uses 6 months later.

 Principle 1 — Vendor picked by task, not by rating.
-Velvetum standard: 4–6 working days on portfolio review of 6–10 studios focused on projects in your vertical over the past 24 months.
+Working standard: 4–6 working days on portfolio review of 6–10 studios focused on projects in your vertical over the past 24 months.
 A vendor without vertical experience delivers a result 38–54% weaker.

 Principle 2 — The contract gets read before signing, not after.
 84% of clients sign without reading and lose rights to revisions, source-file ownership, confidentiality.
-The Velvetum 14-point checklist helps read the contract in 30 minutes.
+The 14-point checklist helps read the contract in 30 minutes.

 Principle 3 — The brief is a contract on outcomes, not wishes.
-Velvetum format: the brief describes not "we want beautiful and modern," but concrete brand applications on 8 surfaces, recognition KPIs, acceptance criteria.
+The format: the brief describes not "we want beautiful and modern," but concrete brand applications on 8 surfaces, recognition KPIs, acceptance criteria.

 Principle 7 — 90-day rollout support.
 After brand-book delivery — mandatory support phase: help the client team on the first 4–8 applications, refine edge cases, control guideline compliance.

-Velvetum case study: a B2B company rolled the brand into 84% of communications in 6 months
+Case study: a B2B company rolled the brand into 84% of communications in 6 months

-Velvetum team: 1 brand strategist, 1 art director, 2 designers, 1 communicator for support.
 Project window — 4 months development + 90 days rollout support.
 The approach: deep vertical audit (24 interviews with clients and staff), 3 concepts to choose with different strategies, chosen concept → development on 8 touchpoints → 90 days of team rollout.

 Results after 6 months of work: